thermo-oer-ubc/Thermo-OER/notebooks/ack/ack.md

 # Acknowledgements

 ## Funding acknowledgements
-This project was made possible by 2023/24 OER Fund Implementation Grant at UBC Vancouver.
+This project was made possible by 2023/24 [OER Affordability Grant](https://oerfund.open.ubc.ca/oer-affordability-grants/) (formerly known as OER Implementation Grant) at UBC Vancouver.

 ## Contributions
 Content for various chapers was created by the following students: